parry-do/React-Flask/README.md

 [React](https://reactjs.org/) is a popular JavaScript library for building user interfaces.

-[Vite](https://vitejs.dev/) is a blazing fast frontend build tool that includes features like Hot Module Reloading (HMR), optimized builds, and TypeScript support out of the box.
+[Vite](https://vitejs.dev/) is a blazing fast frontend build tool with Hot Module Reloading (HMR), optimized builds, and TypeScript.

 [Flask](https://flask.palletsprojects.com/) is a bare-bones Python micro web framework based on Werkzeug, Jinja2, and good intentions.